 Awareness campaigns & designing governance frameworks

-Verbeter de Buurt is primarily user oriented and tries to balance expectations by not making its interface too much game-like or exaggerating.
+Verbeter de Buurt is primarily user oriented and tries to balance expectations by not making its interface too game-like or exaggerating.
 People should not expect to improve the world by using Verbeter de Buurt, but it should make them feel like they are contributing to their area’s livelihood and wellbeing.
 In that sense, it also acts as a successful campaigning tool for local engagement.
 The interface should be friendly, easy to use and attractive, and encourage a personal tone in the presentation of issues by the users.
 In the case of Verbeter de Buurt, the online platform is the main tool of engaging their audience.
 They have also developed an iPhone and Android app and they maintain a blog on the website where they highlight specific ideas that they consider promising and follow their development.
 As part of their community management Verbeter de Buurt also has a Facebook page and Twitter account.

 The nature of most issues reported in Verbeter de Buurt is of very local interest.
 As people do not really care about broken street lights even two streets down the block, there is a lot of effort from the organisation to keep the platform both easily accessible on this highly local level, yet nationally relevant as well, as areas may share the same issues and could tackle them collectively.
 They have tried to customise the platform for each municipality council according to their needs, but they eventually feel that a uniform output strengthens the user trust and allows them to offer better services.
 There are no plans of expanding in other countries, but the team actively work to improve their platform for the Netherlands.